-It is a white crystalline, powdery or granular substance, having a saline taste that is bitter and numbs the tongue and lips.
-While some users find that the drug enables them to perform physical and mental tasks more quickly, others experience the opposite effect.
+Cocaine is a white crystalline, powdery substance.The drug tastes bitter and numbs the tongue and lips.
+While some users find that the drug enables them to perform physical and mental tasks quicker, others experience the opposite effect.

 The Short-Term Effects

 Cocaine produces a short but intense burst of euphoria and can make users feel more energetic and talkative.
 Cocaine is like caffeine in that it helps promote wakefulness in users.
 Psychological effects of cocaine usage include feelings of well-being, a sense of power, anxiety and restlessness.

 As cocaine wears off, these sensations are replaced by intense depression after which the user will “crash” and become lethargic, typically wanting to sleep for days at a time.
 These effects are more intense when cocaine usage is stopped and can include other effects such as fatigue, listlessness, anxiety, irritability, sleepiness and paranoia.

 There are a variety of common physical signs of cocaine addiction.
 Some, but not all, of these include the following:

 - Increase in blood pressure

 - Increase in temperature